 - 1/4 cup water or almond milk

-- Add water, coffee, cocoa powder, and dates to a blender.
+- Add cold brew coffee, cocoa powder, and dates to a blender.
 Blend on high for 2-3 minutes.

 - Strain coffee concentrate through cheesecloth or a nut milk bag.
 This step can be skipped, but the coffee is smoother by doing this.

 - Squeeze the date and cocoa powder pulp to drain as much liquid as possible.

 - Add vanilla and peppermint extract to the concentrate.